zemirco/lockit/README.md

 not ready yet .. come back later

-Lockit is an Express module that offers routes for user registration.
-It should be used as a starting point to add user signup functionality to your app.
+Lockit is an Express module that offers routes and methods for user registration.
+It can be used as a starting point to add user signup functionality to your app.

 It consists of multiple single purpose modules: